 Sennheiser doesn’t add anything different and, while that’s normally not a problem, it knocks the Game Zeros down a tick.
 The wired design interferes with the listening and gaming experience and the microphone is stuck to the side of the headphones no matter what.
 While there are pros to both points, the only really exceptional area here is the on-ear volume control.

 While the Game Zero headphones have failed in almost every other area, they win big here.
-Sennheiser’s years of experience in the field of professional audio shows off and shows off big.
-These headphones are ultra clear, with exceptional imaging and plenty of passive noise cancellation.
+Sennheiser’s years of experience in the field of professional audio show off and shows off big.
+These headphones are ultra-clear, with exceptional imaging and plenty of passive noise cancellation.

 The actual frequency response is surprisingly lacking in flubby bass.
 Most headsets pump out tons of base and compromise the rest of the frequency spectrum because of it.
 Such is not the case here.
 The bass is there, but it’s subtle, riding under the surface to provide punch, but not muddying up the headphones.